chesio/bc-security/README.md

 1. Disable pingbacks
 1. Disable XML RPC methods that require authentication
 1. Disable access to REST API to anonymous users

-### Checksums verification

-BC Security once a day performs integrity check of WordPress core and plugin files.
-Any file that is evaluated as modified or unknown is [logged](#events-logging) and (optionally) reported via [email notification](#notifications).

-WordPress core files verification is done in two phases:
-1. Official md5 checksums from WordPress.org are used to determine if any of core files have been modified.
-1. All files in root directory, `wp-admin` directory (including subdirectories) and `wp-includes` directory (including subdirectories) are checked against official checksums list to determine if the file is official (known) file.

-Plugin files verification works only for plugins hosted at [WordPress Plugins](https://wordpress.org/plugins/) directory.
-The verification process is akin to the core files verification, although the API is slightly different (see [related Trac ticket](https://meta.trac.wordpress.org/ticket/3192) and [specification](https://docs.google.com/document/d/14-SMpaPtDGEBm8hE9ZwnA-vik5OvECDig32KqX8uFlg/edit)).

 ### Login security